ICYMI, Trump Has the U.S. Poised on the Edge of a Mideast Abyss

 Or Tehran might want the Muslim world to think that.

 A simpler explanation: ISIS really did manage to stage the attack in Tehran, not only claiming credit but posting video of the slaughter in progress.
 And this was done precisely in hopes of provoking an all-out war between Sunnis and Shiites—an apocalyptic objective much more dear to it than attacks on the West.
-The Tehran is a morale booster as ISIS is losing its hold on Mosul and Raqqa, its two greatest conquests.
+The attack on Tehran is a morale booster as ISIS is losing its hold on Mosul and Raqqa, its two greatest conquests.
 And there’s even a dividend in its rivalry with al Qaeda.
-Terrorism analyst Charlie Winter writes of the attack, “It’ll be framed as, ‘We promised to hit the Safavids [Iran’s Shiites], and we’ve followed through.
+Terrorism analyst Charlie Winter writes of the attack, “It’ll be framed as, ‘We promised to hit the Safavids [Shia Iran], and we’ve followed through.
 Al Qaeda, on the other hand, is a friend of Iran.’”

-Taken as what it appears to be, no more and no less, the ISIS operation in Iran is a provocation and a trap for both Tehran and Riyadh, and if they fall into it—as the events of the last week suggest they might—then they could well drag the United States down with them.
+Taken as what it appears to be, no more and no less, the ISIS operation in Iran is a provocation and a trap for both Tehran and Riyadh, and if they fall into it—as the escalating confrontations and confusion of the last week suggest they might—then they could well drag the United States down with them.
 In any case, and for sure, the growing crisis in the region is not the kind of problem that can be solved in 140 characters or less.